Guebbit/css-ui/docs/index.md

 - In case of name conflict, use the variable $scss-library-prefix

 ## LEGENDA
-- VARIANT Dependencies: Variant of listed items.
+- VARIANT Dependencies: MUST import separately.
+Variant of listed items.
 Check for more variants, classes and SCSS variables
-- ORGANISM Dependencies: Evolution or composition of listed items, but more complex.
+- ORGANISM Dependencies: MUST import separately.
+Evolution or composition of listed items, but more complex.

 ## COMPONENT CREATION GUIDE:
 - Create file scss: /components/{category}/{name}.scss